 I visit the shrine for moments of self-reflection, contemplation and centering.

 Visitors can light incense sticks at the shrine and on occasion I will do that, too.
 It is not the kind of thing you would expect to see in Las Vegas and does seem a little out of place.
 That makes it all the more notable to me.
-The shrine is being stumbled upon by more people now that Serendipity 3 is getting more foot-traffic.
+The shrine is being stumbled upon by more people now that Hell’s Kitchen is open.
 Ultimately, that is a good thing, but it makes it a little more difficult to have a private moment.

 The next time you need to slow down and take a break from the action of Las Vegas, stroll over to the shrine.